16 miles from Perth City Centre

 Blairgowrie is a bustling, friendly town in East Perthshire, a great place to eat and shop and a gateway to a network of walking trails.

-If Perthshire is Scotland’s larder, Blairgowrie is certainly a well-stocked cupboard, offering goodies from the farms nearby including strawberries and raspberries, fresh asparagus, new potatoes and homemade ice cream.
-Taking advantage of this local produce are the lovely cafés, restaurants, hotels and inns in the town.
+.If Perthshire is Scotland’s larder, Blairgowrie is certainly a well-stocked cupboard, offering goodies from the farms nearby including strawberries and raspberries, fresh asparagus, new potatoes and homemade ice cream.
+Taking advantage of this local produce are the lovely cafés, restaurants, hotels and inns in the town

+Some of Perthshire’s finest bluebell woods can be found close to the town, and there are some beautiful, tranquil Lochs just a stone’s throw from the main road, where you can see osprey, beavers, swans and other wildlife.
 The famous Cateran Trail, a 64-mile circular walk taking in stunning scenery, starts in Blairgowrie.
 You can also gaze in wonder at Cargill’s Leap, a seemingly impossible gorge that, legend has it, was jumped by a local preacher on the run from the king’s men.

 If you are a golf fan, there are no fewer than nine courses within a few miles of Blairgowrie.
 And just down the road is the record-breaking Meikleour Beech Hedge, the highest in the world.

 Here’s a few of our favourite attractions from in and around Blairgowrie which are great for both visitors and locals alike.
 Or if you fancy making a day of it, make sure to have a look at our Blairgowrie, Meigle and Alyth Day Out Itinerary!